PULPIT TODAY SERMONS

-(Transition) The strategy for championing God’s causes relates to maintaining a living relationship with the Holy Spirit!
-Champions are closely connected to the Holy Spirit because they understand He will speak, lead, and guide them to victory (John 16:13).
+The strategy for championing God’s causes relates to maintaining a personal relationship with the Holy Spirit!
+Champions are closely connected to the Holy Spirit because they understand He will speak, lead, and guide them to victory.

 Notice the people that discerned the appearance of the Messiah 2000 years ago.
 It wasn’t the Scribes and Pharisees that ministered at the Temple.
-They should have recognized the appearance of Christ, but theirs was a “head” knowledge of the Scriptures.
-It was people that maintained a “living relationship” with God that ascertained the Messiah’s appearance.
+They should have recognized the appearance of Christ, but theirs was “head” knowledge of the Scriptures.
+Only those that maintained a living, personal relationship with God ascertained the Messiah’s appearance.
 It was shepherds, magi, Joseph and Mary, Zechariah and Anna who understood the “fullness of times” had arrived.
-These people had a living relationship with the Holy Spirit and listened to His voice!

-(Example) Notice how even the Apostles failed to discern God’s voice–men that travelled with Jesus for three and a half years.
+(Example) Notice how even the Apostles failed to discern God’s voice.
+These were people that travelled with Jesus for three and a half years.
 They listened to Him, ate with Him, talked with Him, witnessed His miracles, and followed His instructions.
-Yet, no Apostle understood Christ’s destiny of dying on the Cross and rising from the grave, even though He repeatedly foretold the events.
-It was the Apostles’ greatest misunderstanding.
-And they didn’t understand it even when they stood inside the empty tomb staring at His folded grave clothes (John 20:9).
-Their minds remained darkened even though they spoke with angels outside the tomb.
+Yet, no Apostle understood Christ’s destiny of dying on the Cross, atoning for man’s sins, and then rising from the grave!
+It was the Apostles’ greatest misunderstanding although He repeatedly foretold these events.
+And you recall they stood in disbelief when they stood inside the empty tomb staring at His grave clothes (John 20:9).
+To top it all, their minds remained darkened even though they spoke with angels outside the tomb.

 Ultimately, it took the descent of the Holy Spirit on the Day of Pentecost before the Apostles could fully comprehend God’s plan for them.
 And this is what God offers to Christians today!
 As our Chief Partner in life, the Holy Spirit provides us with divine counsel, guidance, and power for living.